hadish-app/api-gateway/docs/middleware.md

 4. **Error Handling**: Always return true/false from handle function
 5. **Logging**: Use debug logging for troubleshooting
 6. **Chain Interruption**: Only stop the chain when necessary
+7. **Configuration**: Use a config table for middleware settings
+8. **Registration**: Prefer registry-based registration for core middleware

 ## Testing